dikhan/terraform-provider-openapi/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-Please put an `x` (w/o heading/trailing white spaces) in the boxes that apply
+Please put an `x` (w/o heading/trailing white spaces) in the boxes that apply:

 - [ ] I have read and followed the [CONTRIBUTING](/CONTRIBUTING.md) guidelines
 - [ ] I have made sure code compiles correctly